Christchurch tramway system: Heyday

 The trams quickly became popular with the public and revenue exceeded the board's expectations.
 Rolling stock consisted of 27 electric vehicles supplied under the initial contract and the 7 steam motors and 42 trailers acquired from the Christchurch Tramway Company.
 Twenty-two trailers from the New Brighton and City and Suburban tramway companies later augmented the fleet.

-Though the primary purpose of the tramway was the carriage of passengers, it also carried other items such as mail, newspapers, perambulators, bicycles, construction materials, and animals.
+Though the primary purpose of the tramway was the carriage of passengers, it also carried other items such as mail, newspapers, prams, bicycles, construction materials, and animals.
 The cartage of animals on the tramway was made illegal in December 1915.

 The reality of the environment in which the tramway business was conducted was made clear in 1912 when chairman of the board George Booth explained the main problems the board faced in his annual report.
 First, Christchurch had a considerable amount of route mileage with little or no revenue potential, necessitated by the geographically diverse nature of the population it served.
 Second, the growing problem of competition from bicycles and motorcars since the development of the pneumatic tyre, exacerbated by the generally flat nature of the terrain on which Christchurch was sited.
 The board's response to these issues had not improved the situation by 1914.